AzRu/quadriga/docs/overview.rst

     book.sell_market_order(10)          # Sell 10 BTC at market price
     book.sell_limit_order(5, 10)        # Sell 5 BTC at limit price of $10 CAD

-Refer to the :ref:`API Specification` for more details.
+See :doc:`specs` for more details.